-I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this interesting lasagna recipe.
+I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this very interesting lasagna recipe.

 The Best Ever Dishes cookbook was nominated for the 2014 UK National Book Awards, but Ottolenghi’s Plenty took the award.
 A sampler can be downloaded here and does not only have the recipe for this Lasagna, but also for Cheesy baked potato skins and Treacle tart with mascarpone ice cream.